Resolving the 2000 GMC C6500 Parking Brake Issue

 If your 2000 GMC C6500 parking brake is not working properly, there are some troubleshooting steps you can take before exploring repair or replacement options:

-- Check the wiring and connections at the pump/control module.
-Loose or damaged wires might cause malfunctions.
+• Check the wiring and connections at the pump/control module.
+Loose or damaged wires can cause malfunctions.

-- Look out for any error codes on the control module on the dashboard.
-These codes can indicate issues like problems, with the pump or solenoid.
+• Look for any error codes on the control module or dashboard.
+These codes can point to problems with the pump or solenoid.

-- Try giving a tap on the solenoid connected to the pump motor.
-Sometimes a stuck solenoid can be unstuck this way.
+• Try lightly tapping the solenoid connected to the pump motor.
+Sometimes that’s enough to free a stuck solenoid.

 In many cases, though, a malfunctioning 2000 GMC C6500 Parking Brake will require replacement of failed components.
 Depending on the issue, this may include: